 He Would Date An Ocean’s 11 Actor If He Was A Woman

-The Wolverine star has been happily married to his wife since 1996.
+Hugh Jackman has been happily married to his wife since 1996.
 But, he has admitted he would be willing to be in a relationship with the former star of ER and Ocean’s 11, George Clooney.
-Sharing part of an interview on his Twitter account, the Aussie said:

 ”Who would I date if I was a woman?
 I reckon George Clooney because he’s funny and he’s naughty and he’s kind of cheeky.
 And he just looks like fun.”
 He even admitted that the Tomorrowland star and his wife, Amal, have a fun marriage.